nihlaeth/voicetrainer/README.md

 * make release and publish
 * have scroll wheel scroll scrollbars
 * add recompile button to songs to save time when editing
-* correctly set current pitch in restore_state
-* disable interface elements if lily code does not provide variable

 ## Problems
-* song and exercise definitions are not valid lily code, making syntax checking harder
 * jpmidi transport does not reset to 0
 * clear cache does not clear second sheet page